h2oai/wave-image-styling-playground/README.md

 # H2O Image Styling Art Studio
 Style images and have fun.

+Web app built using `wave` SDK, Realtime Web Apps and Dashboards for Python and R, https://github.com/h2oai/wave

 Currently, the Art Studio currently supports the following options for image generation,
 1. **Image restoration:** using GFP-GAN for face restoration
 2. **Image Styling:** Using StyleGAN2 with Adaptive Discriminator Augmentation